rajesh-krishnan/hamsa/README.md

 saved.
 We also build a shared library to allow calling from Python.

 The code is research-grade, and requires extensive analysis and testing for overflows, corner cases, and thread safety where omp pragmas are used.
+Currently omp parallism is used across inputs in a batch in network_infer and network_train, and also across nodes at the end of each batch in layer_adam.

 Once the core capability is built and tested, we plan to focus on two problem
 domains: (i) natural language processing using large language models and (ii)